datastax/csharp-driver/doc/features/components/core/statements/prepared/README.md

 ### Unset values

 With [native protocol](../../../../native-protocol/) V3, all variables must be bound.
-With native protocol V4 (Cassandra 2.2+ / DSE 5+) or above, variables can be left unset, in which case they will be ignored (no tombstones will be generated).
+With native protocol V4, variables can be left unset, in which case they will be ignored (no tombstones will be generated).
 If you're reusing a bound statement, you can use the `unset` method to unset variables that were previously set:

 ```csharp
 BoundStatement bound = ps1.bind("324378", Unset.Value);